TristanWebber/garage_monitor/esp_bare_c/README.md

 The topics that will be covered will be:
 - The ESP32 boot process
 - Building and linking from scratch
-- Controlling the ESP32C3 by reading and writing from registers
+- Controlling the ESP32C3 and its peripherals by reading and writing from registers
+- Hardware interrupts from scratch

 ## Quickstart